 2. Leningrad was a key target for the Nazis

-Leningrad (known as St Petersburg today), was a symbolically important city within Russia, both in imperial and revolutionary times.
+The Germans attacked Leningrad (known as St Petersburg today) because it was a symbolically important city within Russia, both in imperial and revolutionary times.
 As one of the main ports and military strongholds in the north, it was also strategically important.
-The city produced about 10% of Soviet industrial output, making it even more valuable for the Germans to capture, in doing so, removing a valuable resource from the Russians.
+The city produced about 10% of Soviet industrial output, making it even more valuable for the Germans who by capturing it would remove valuable resources from the Russians.

 Hitler was confident that it would be quick and easy for the Wehrmacht to take Leningrad, and once captured, he planned to raze it to the ground.

 Beginning on 8 September 1941, the siege was not fully lifted until 27 January 1944, making it one of the longest and costliest (in terms of human life) sieges in history.
 It’s thought around 1.2 million citizens perished during the siege.

 4. There was a huge civilian evacuation attempt

 Both before and during the siege, the Russians attempted to evacuate large numbers of the civilian population in Leningrad.
 It’s thought approximately 1,743,129 people (including 414,148 children) were evacuated by March 1943, which amounted to around 1/3 of the city’s population.

 Not all those evacuated survived: many died during bombardments and of starvation as the area surrounding Leningrad was hit by famine.